The Implications of Clawback in NHS Dentistry

 Written by Andrew North, Director

 As a business owner, the ability to forecast your income and outgoings is paramount to running a successful venture, and an NHS dental practice is no different.
 The current system allows practices to predict income figures based on targets through units of daily activity that underpin an annual contract.
 Though should something unexpected happen, your practice could be subject to unexpected fees.
-MIAB’s Specialist Adviser, Edward Farthing, explains more.
+MIAB’s Director, Andrew North, explains more.

 The new contract implemented in 2006 introduced Units of Dental Activity (or UDAs), and was designed to ease workload through structured obligations.
 The system is still in place today, and requires dentists to fulfil a target of UDAs set by the NHS contracts administered by the commissioning body.
 The number of UDAs received for each appointment is determined by the complexity of the patient needs.
 For example, a non-urgent examination amounts for one UDA, whereas something more complicated – like a crown – will contribute to 12 UDAs.